Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2017-10-21-yi-an-middle-school.md

   <a href="http://weibo.com/6074218720/FrjMYCoYs">2017-10-21 02:08</a>
 </div>

-To you, [@YXZHty](http://weibo.com/2565158051), at your 16th, at the pure white age. :birthday::birthday::birthday: When you are watching others, we are also watching you.
+To you, [@YXZHty](http://weibo.com/2565158051), at your 16th, at the pure white age. :birthday:×3 When you are watching others, we are also watching you.

 <!-- more -->